jaredbwasserman/game-jams/bgj-2022-03/README.md

    - Maybe some is_busy variable held by player?
    - Make sure to update current path node to 0 when path recalculated

-## TODO
-- Why does padding need to be +5 for x dimension for camera?

 ## Resources
 - https://www.youtube.com/playlist?list=PLaGRTLvEbVzyUMwjUPgrreyRE3AY8jhOK
 - https://www.youtube.com/watch?v=S7jBSs5j4-c